nicorneau/RR_Assignment/storm_R.md

               count = n())
 ```

-For the economic consequences of severe weather events, the property and crop damages were for converted in US$.
+For economic consequences of severe weather events, property and crop damages were converted in US$.
 The two variables were then summed to obtain the total economic costs resulting from each weather event type.
-Again, this statistic gives which severe weather event is the most costly for the U.S., regarless of it frequency.
+Again, this statistic gives which severe weather event is the most costly for the U.S., regarless of its frequency.

 ``` r
 weather <- weather %>%